rtjk/CROSS-keccak-times4/README.md

 - in csprng_hash.h setup unique API for hashing and csprng
 - verify the usability of SHA_3_LIBKECCAK in sha3.h
 - add ifdefs to only use parallel keccak when compiling for avx2
-- move files from directory "keccak-times4" to "lib" and "include"
-- create a branch or tag for baseline (serial keccak in CROSS)
-- delete keccak parallelization from reference implementation (should only be avx2)
 ```